Pokémon the Movie: Black—Victini and Reshiram and White—Victini and Zekrom: Promotion

 To promote the films in Japan, players of Pokémon Black and White were able to download a Victini for their games.
 This Victini was different from the one that was given to initially promote the video games' release, as it was given several attacks that it would not be able to learn throughout normal gameplay.
 This included its signature moves Searing Shot and V-Create (unobtainable in gameplay), as well as Reshiram and Zekrom's unique moves Fusion Flare and Fusion Bolt.

 To promote the movie release in the US, it was announced on the official US Pokémon website that starting on December 3, 2011 to December 31, 2011, players of Pokémon Black and White could download Victini to their games through the Nintendo Wi-Fi Connection.
 This Victini also included its signature moves Searing Shot and V-Create (unobtainable in gameplay), as well as Reshiram and Zekrom's unique moves Fusion Flare and Fusion Bolt and held a Fire Gem.
 A bonus manga sampler of Pokémon Black and White was also given away at theaters playing Pokémon the Movie: White—Victini and Zekrom.
 A sweepstakes also took place on the official site as a promotion for the movie.
 A second promotion was released in the US for the DVD release of the movies.
 Between March 10, 2012 and April 8, 2012 players were able to download a level 100 Reshiram or a level 100 Zekrom depending on which version the player had through the Nintendo Wi-Fi Connection.
 When players who "tucked in" Reshiram or Zekrom using the Game Sync in their game both Pokémon unlocked a special C-Gear skin of the Pokémon they received, as well as a special place in the Dream World on the Pokémon Global Link site where a special password could be obtained to get a special Victini doll for the user's house in the Dream World.

 Release

 Theatrical run

 Pokémon The Movie: White—Victini and Zekrom received a limited theatrical release in the United States by the digital cinema developer and distributor, Cinedigm, on December 3 and 4, 2011.
 This made it the first Pokémon film to be screened in American theatres since Pokémon Heroes.

+In Japan, the films became the 2nd highest-grossing Japanese films of 2011, grossing ¥4.33 billion.